 Like All iMovR Standing Desks Now, Lander is Proudly Made in the USA

 In the past iMovR was known for making their advanced 3D-laminated table tops in Michigan but offering both top-quality American-made and lower-cost bases as options on their desks.
-(They’re still the only maker of standing desks leveraging the 3D lamination technology, maintaining a de facto monopoly on these ultra-durable and elegant finishes.)

 With the launch of the Lander, iMovR has decided to go exclusively made-in-USA on their electric desk lines from now on.
 They have sunsetted their UpTown, Olympus, Ellure and Denali desk lines, which employed relatively high-quality, albeit Chinese-made bases, to focus on the more robust, longer-lasting, and better-performing American-made components.